Robert Bauer: Career

+Also in 2021, Bauer joined with Ben Ginsberg, his past co-chair of the Presidential Commission on Election Administration, to found the Election Official Legal Defense Network, a nonprofit project connecting election officials who experience threats, harassment, or exposure to criminal penalties with licensed, qualified pro bono attorneys.

 Personal life

 Bauer is married to Anita Dunn, the former director of communications at the White House.
 He has four children, two daughters-in-law, a son-in-law, and three grandchildren.
 In 2008, Bauer and Dunn were described as Washington's new "power couple" by Newsweek magazine.